aplteam/Cider/mkdocs/docs/api.md

 Where

 -   `name` is `'development'` or `'development_dev'`
--   `config` is a namespace of parameters
+-   `config` is a parameter namespace

 returns either the value of `nuget` in the given branch or an empty vector if `nuget` is not defined.